WE ARE PROUD TO ANNOUNCE OUR 46th SEASON OF PLAYS AND MUSICALS!

 Retired couple, Ethel and Norman Thayer, spend every summer at their home on Golden Pond.
 This year, their adult daughter visits, bringing along her 13-year-old son.
 The turbulent relationship between father and daughter, the generation gap between young and old, and the difficulties facing a couple in the twilight years of a long marriage, all combine in a play that gives us unique insight into the modern family life.
 This classic American comedy/drama is every bit as touching, warm, and witty today as when it debuted on Broadway in 1979.

-Tickets may be purchased online August 1 and after by visiting www.theatreinthegrove.org
+Tickets may be purchased online anytime by clicking on the link below

-or at the box office, open one hour before each performance.
+or at the box office, open 4-6 p.m. on Wednesdays (beginning Sept.
+2) and one hour before each performance.